gratipay/roobot/README.md

 #   2. Travis will run tests.
 #   3. On success, Travis will push to `roobot-test` Heroku app.

-# Confirm the bot is working in #gittip-hubot-test
+# Confirm the bot is working in #gratipay-test

 # Confirm logs look fine
 heroku --app=roobot-test logs